shutupaaron/big-sur-automator/README.md

 Contact if you have a problem thats too simple for a issue, help for forking, other development questions and pull request acception requests.

+# Beta / Dev / Canary test
+Currently, only canary version exists and it's fully open to users (https://www.github.com/nonforgettable/big-sur-automator/canary) but, it will soon be closed soon.
+Contact me via above to request to be a beta / dev / canary tester.